osohq/oso/docs/download.rst

             $ pip install oso=={release}

-        The python version is known to work on glibc based distributions but not on musl based ones (like apline).
+        The Python version is known to work on glibc-based distributions but not on musl-based ones (like Alpine Linux).
-        Wheels built against musl that you can use on alpine can be downloaded from the `Release <https://github.com/osohq/oso/releases/latest>`_ on Github.
+        Wheels built against musl that you can use on Alpine Linux can be downloaded from `the releases page on GitHub <https://github.com/osohq/oso/releases/latest>`_.

         For more information on the oso Python library, see the :doc:`library documentation </using/libraries/python/index>`.